MicrosoftDocs/VBA-Docs/visio/Concepts/about-linking-shapes-to-data.md

 - Link multiple shapes to multiple data rows

-In addition, if you do not know the exact shape to data mapping, you can direct Visio to make the best match possible, based on limited matching information that you provide.
+In addition, if you don't know the exact shape to data mapping, you can direct Visio to make the best match possible, based on limited matching information that you provide.

 ## Linking a single shape to a data row